rpgboss/rpgboss-asset-server/readme.md

 It can be accessed using http://127.0.0.1:9000

-Preventing sass errors
+Preventing sass errors (first run)
 --------
 Copy your
 + sass
 + sass.bat

-in your root directory
+in your root directory if you are on windows

 Setting up database
 --------

-Inside of conf/application.conf you can change the settings to your environment
+Inside of conf/application.conf you can change the settings to your environment.
+MYSQL as default

 	```
 	# Database configuration